ajanin/bash_tutorial/tutorial.md

 This suppresses lines that are only in the second and are in both.
 Try other combinations of `-1`, `-2`, and `-3` and see if they do what you'd expect.

 Now imagine `words1` contains all the words from War of the Worlds and `words2` contained a list of common words.
-What would the command be?
+What would the command be to list all the common words (`words2`) that don't occur in War of the Worlds (`words1`)?

 ::: aside
 `comm` requires both input files to be sorted.